ClimateCompatibleGrowth/GeoH2/README.md

 # Definitions of all rules

 While all rules are discussed here for completeness, **you do not need to enter each rule one-by-one**.
-You can simply run one of the optimisation or mapping rules, and Snakemake will ensure that all required rules are completed to achieve this.
+You can simply run one of the optimization or mapping rules, and Snakemake will ensure that all required rules are completed to achieve this.
 Please refer to the steps in the previous section for most usages.

 ### `prep_main` rule
 This will assign country-specific interest rates, technology lifetimes, and heat and electricity prices from `country_parameters.xlsx` to different hexagons based on their country.
-As well as, drop any duplicated hexagons that do not belong to the country that is be run for.
+As well as, drop any duplicated hexagons that do not belong to the country that is to be run for.
 ```
 snakemake -j [NUMBER OF CORES TO BE USED] run_prep
 ```